 Algae loves light and moisture, so your best defense is to block out light wherever possible.
 Keep your reservoir covered, and make sure your system is clean and free from leaks where light can sneak in.
 Another great trick?
 Adding a UV sterilizer can help keep algae growth under control.

 Pro Tip: Clean your system regularly to keep algae at bay.
 A little bit of effort upfront can save you a ton of hassle down the road.
+If you’re still in the planning phase, selecting a setup that naturally blocks light from the reservoir is a smart move; check out our guide where hydroponic systems are explained to see which design best prevents these issues.

 7. Skipping Regular System Maintenance